Privacy Policy

 Donations

 If you make a financial donation to Children in Wales, we will only process your personal information in order to administer your donation.
 We will not contact you unless you have asked us to and we will never share or sell your personal or donation information.
+Donations are collected through Whitefuse and payments are made through Paypal or GoCardless.

 What are your rights?